BirdLife Australia: Awards

 The organisation awards a number of regular prizes.

 The Stuart Leslie Bird Research Award and the Professor Alan Keast Award are bestowed annually to postgraduate students of ornithology, with an emphasis on conservation applications.
 The Indigenous Grant for Bird Research and Conservation acknowledges the contribution of Indigenous Australians by facilitating their further engagement in research and conservation.

+Honorary Life Members

+Honorary Life Membership recognises exceptional, long-term contributions to the organisation and its mission of bird conservation.
+Membership is limited to 20 people and is considered the highest recognition available to members for service to BirdLife Australia.
+Current members include: Kate Armstrong, John Barkla, Suzanne Mather, Iain Paterson, Dr Patricia Bingham, Geoff Deason, Howard Plowright, John Rankin, Gerard Early, Sheena Gillman, Alison Russell-French OAM, Brian Snape AM, Judith Harrington, Duncan Mackenzie OAM and Patricia White.

+Fellows

+Fellow of BirdLife Australia honours professionals and amateurs who have made extraordinary contributions to the scientific understanding and protection of birdlife.
+Membership is limited to 20 people and recognises distinguished services to ornithology, conservation, and research.
+Current members include: Dr Barry Baker, Dr Mike Bamford, Professor Kate Buchanan, Dr Allan Burbidge, Emeritus Professor Mike Clarke, Sid Cowling, Dr Peter Dann, Professor Hugh Ford, Professor Stephen Garnett, Dr Philip Moors AO, Dr Mike Newman, Assoc.
+Prof. Penny Olsen AM and Jim Radford.

-John Hobbs Medal
+J. N. Hobbs Memorial Medal

-The John Hobbs Medal may be awarded annually for "outstanding contributions to ornithology as an amateur scientist".
+The J. N. Hobbs Memorial Medal may be awarded annually for "outstanding contributions to ornithology as an amateur scientist".
 It commemorates John Hobbs (1923–1990) and was first awarded in 1995.